jrddupont/Varislic3/README.md

 A simple program that scans a STL file and determines what each region's layer height should be due to it's slope.

-Basic usage: "java -jar varislic3.jar fox.stl"
+Basic usage: "java -jar varislic3.jar -file fox.stl" or if you want a larger max layer size: "java -jar varislic3.jar -file fox.stl -max 0.4"

 The name is a combination of Slic3r and Autodesk's Varislice